 Barry Morphew of Chaffee County, Colorado, was arrested and charged on May 5, 2021, with first-degree murder and tampering with physical evidence in the disappearance of his wife, Suzanne.
-Authorities haven’t yet located her body.
-She went missing on Mother’s Day on May 10, 2020, after leaving her home for a bike ride.
+Authorities haven't yet located her body.
+She went missing on Mother's Day on May 10, 2020, after leaving her home for a bike ride.
 Prosecutors dropped all charges against Morphew related to his wife's disappearance in April 2022, after a judge found they had violated discovery rules.

 On May 13, 2021, Morphew was additionally charged with election-related forgery for filling out Suzanne's mail-in ballot in the November 2020 election in order to cast her ballot for Trump, according to court records.